 Retro Messy Bun Hat Crochet Pattern

-In this easy to intermediate pattern, you'll begin by creating the band.
+In this easy to intermediate crochet pattern, you'll begin by creating the band.
 Next, you'll work your way up to making the rest of the hat and finally add whatever button you may choose.

-For yarn, we chose merino wool because it's warm, soft, and breathable.
+For yarn, we chose merino wool yarn because it's warm, soft, and breathable.
 It doesn't have any of that itchy and scratchy feeling you might associate with wool.

-So grab your yarn and let's get started.
+Wear this versatile messy bun hat on a trip to the mountains or outside on a chilly morning walk to keep you cozy.
+Ok, it's time to grab your yarn and let's get started.
 Time to add some cheer to the world, one stitch at a time.

 Pattern Title: Retro Messy Bun Hat

 – US Size K/10 1/2 (6.5 mm) crochet hook or size needed to obtain gauge

 • Yarn: Bulky weight yarn